Join us on Facebook for the most current events.

 Dues and Music Fees~ Dues for RCS are $50.00 per semester per person due by the third rehearsal for returning members and by the 4th rehearsal for new members.
 They should be given to the section leader.
 If this proves to be a hardship, please feel free to speak to your section leader who can make arrangements to reduce or waive the dues.
 Dues are waived for high school and college students, music is not.

-Music fees for this semester is 26.15.
+Music fees for this semester will be announced at the first few rehearsals but usually are about 25-30.00.
 You own your own music.
 You may only copy music you own a purchased version of.

 General member expectations